samseenarahmathulla/HotelBookings/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Things you may want to cover: Ruby On Rails is used to develop this web api.

 * Ruby version: ruby 2.7.1p83